wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/Session 2 - Starting DevOps/DEMO 2.1 - Infrastructure As Code/Demo 2.1.md

  ![](<media/arm_template_resources.png>)

- > There are many resources that will be created in this template; you can quickly see that
+ > There are many resources that will be created in this template, you can quickly see that
- > we have a storage account that will be used for the virtual machine disk and also for VM diagnostics.
+ > we have a storage account that will be used for the virtual machine disk and also for VM diagnostic.
  >
  > There is also the public IP that will be used by the virtual machine